Kong/docs.konghq.com/app/konnect/gateway-manager/plugins/update-custom-plugin.md

 #### Adding or deleting fields

-If new fields in a schema don't have default values and aren't required, a payload update won't break data plane payload validation.
-This means that even if new plugins are added or existing ones are updated, the data plane remains in sync because null fields are ignored.
+When new fields are introduced in a schema without default values and aren't marked as required, a payload update won't disrupt data plane payload validation.
+This means that even if new plugins are added or existing ones are updated, the data plane will stay in sync because null fields are gracefully handled and ignored.

 Here's an example of a non-breaking change to a schema: